polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-permission-network/add-node-authorization-pallet.md

 c12b6d18942f5ee8528c8e2baf4e147b5c5c18710926ea492d09cbd9f6c9f82a // This is node-key.
 ```

-Now all the code changes are finished, we are ready to launch our permissoned network.
+Now all the code changes are finished, we are ready to launch our permissioned network.
 Go get yourself some water!

 > Stuck?
 The solution with all required changes to the base template can be found [here](https://github.com/kaichaosun/substrate-permission-network/commit/c8b8f610afaab024c16da0917d059dc5050d3807).